KsWare/KsWare.BuildTools.IncrementVersion/README.md

 ### 2. The ChangeLog file
  - Create a simple Changelog.md file.
- - Check if the  `-f path` in the VersionIncrement target points to this file!
+ - Check if the  `-f path` in the target points to this file!
  - Specify the major/minor version on top of file.

 ```